 Program Entry Requirements

 Students who wish to major in Social Work must make formal application for admission to the program.
 This applies to those transferring from other institutions as well as students continuing at UW-Green Bay.
-Students may apply to the Social Work program at either the February or May application date for fall admission.
+Students may apply to the Social Work program at the March application date for fall admission.
 Application materials are available from the UW-Green Bay Social Work website.

 To apply to the BSW degree program, students must first be admitted to the University of Wisconsin-Green Bay.
 They must have completed at least 27 credits before applying, and 48 credits before beginning the Social Work program.
 These credits must include at least four supporting courses for the major, with an overall cumulative grade point average of at least 2.5.
-Applicants must also have demonstrated an interest in the profession by volunteering in the field or through relevant employment, as indicated by letters of reference and the essay accompanying their application.
-A caregiver background check is part of the application/admission process.
+Applicants must also have demonstrated an interest in the profession by volunteering in the field or through relevant employment, as indicated by the letter of reference and the essay accompanying their application.

 Tohoro F Akakpo; Associate Professor; Ph.D., Michigan State University*

 Joan M Groessl; Associate Professor; Ph.D., Marian University, chair*

 Stephanie Rhee; Associate Professor; Ph.D., University of Kentucky*

 Jolanda M Sallmann; Associate Professor; Ph.D., University of Wisconsin - Madison*

 Cary Waubanascum; Assistant Professor; Ph.D., University of Minnesota*

 Sara Greenwood; Lecturer; M.S.W., University of Michigan*